veniamin-ilmer/better-standards/base-6/README.md

 I feel that base 6 helps with counting in such grouped ways.

-If 6 were the base, the number of sticks here would be 10. his means you can count:
+If 6 were the base, the number of sticks here would be 10.
+This means you can count:

 2, 4, 10, 12, 14, 20, 22, 24, 30, ...